 The next movement starts as an agitated passage, with propulsive violins.
 A trill from the cello leads to a section where a tempo takes over; the music becomes a little chaotic.
 This emphatic section moves into a cello motif, then the violins are set free.
 They duet briefly, then move into half-tempo.
 The duet returns, with a call and response between the violins.
 A single pizzicato note leads into an attractive fade.

 The final movement starts in an aggressive fashion, with strong rhythms to support it.
 The violins again engage in a conversation.
-This seems to be a characteristic of Rosza; there are many instances to be found in these works.
+This seems to be a characteristic of Rozsa; there are many instances to be found in these works.
 Now the cello joins in and we have a slightly anguished but enjoyable mood.
 The opening rhythmic pattern returns.
 Now the conversation includes the cello.
 There is a lot going on here with the violins creating a heavily rhythmic passage.
 The work ends with an ascending motif leading to a flourish.
-A sparkling conclusion to a fine piece!
+This is a sparkling conclusion to a fine piece.

 The second quartet opens on a sharp chord and then moves into an atonal passage.
 The ensemble pause.
 The violin returns and gradually the ensemble re-enters.
 This is taut music, pushing the extremes of tonality.
 The mood then lightens with a characteristic conversational passage.
 It starts to get tense again and the rhythm picks up before dropping back into conversation.
 There is a lightening of the mood for a time until the tension returns.
 A slightly chaotic passage ensues, but it is not without its attractions.
 Abruptly, a solo cello plucks a few notes and it ends on a chord.